 A SPECIAL TOUR!

 Girl Scouts, did you know that Juliette Gordon Low had family connections to the historic Steamship Savannah: the first steamship to cross the Atlantic Ocean?
 Or that she lost a loved one on the Titanic and wrote a moving letter about the tragic event?
 Did you know that a WWII vessel was named after her, or that her cousin was a Confederate pirate?
-At Ships of the Sea we provide a special tour for Girl Scout troops which focuses on Juliette Gordon Low’s connections to Savannah’s rich maritime history!
+At Ships of the Sea we provide a special tour for Girl Scout troops which includes information on Juliette Gordon Low's connections to Savannah's rich maritime history!

 Price: $6.00 per person with a party of 10 or more.